iExecBlockchainComputing/iexec-doc/pocosrc/poco-protocol.rst

 Overview
 ~~~~~~~~

-The PoCo describes the succession of contributions that are requires to achieve consensus on a given result.
+The PoCo describes the succession of contributions that are required to achieve consensus on a given result.
 The logic is details in two blog articles:

 - `PoCo series #1: Initial PoCo description <https://medium.com/iex-ec/about-trust-and-agents-incentives-4651c138974c>`__
 - `PoCo series #3: Updated PoCo description <https://medium.com/iex-ec/poco-series-3-poco-protocole-update-a2c8f8f30126>`__

 The `nominal workflow <https://github.com/iExecBlockchainComputing/iexec-doc/raw/master/techreport/nominalworkflow-ODB.png>`__ is also available in the `technical report section <technicalreport.html>`__

-Here is the details of the v3-alpha implementations:
+Here is the details of the implementations:

 0. **Deal**